coderofsalvation/coderofsalvation.github.io/_posts/2016-01-01-bash-coffeescript-es6-and-the-curly-religion.md

 > It's not curly, how can it be good.

-A common trap for curly disciples, to identify themselves with their curly braces.
+A common trap for curly disciples is, to identify themselves with their curly braces.
 Anything indentbased, or human language-like seems too "_simplistic_".

+    if ismoving ball
+      move ball 3,8                   <- "BAD": no braces or linter needed, apostate!

+    if( ismoving( $ball ) ){
+      move( $ball, array(3,8) );      <- "GOOD": so precise, so readable, so curly!
+    }

+> thru the eyes of a curly disciple

 ### ES3 / ES4 / ES5 / ES6 / ES7